Lisa is an artist who has been trapped in Texas for over a decade. She enjoys photographing weird and wonderful Texas landmarks.

 A Haunting Piece of Local History

-The property is sometimes erroneously referred to as the Woodman's Home, Woodman's Circle, the Sherman orphanage or the haunted orphanage.
+The property was sometimes erroneously referred to as the Woodman's Home, Woodman's Circle, the Sherman orphanage, or the haunted orphanage.

-Dora Alexander Talley helped choose the 240 acre site, previously known as LeBaron Farm, on a hill three miles west of Downtown Sherman.
-Ground was broken on the home in November 1928, and the main building was opened in 1930.
+Dora Alexander Talley helped choose the 240-acre site, previously known as LeBaron Farm, on a hill three miles west of Downtown Sherman.
+The ground was broken on the home in November 1928, and the main building was opened in 1930.
 The Pennsylvania building was added in 1933, and the west wing was added in 1941.

-By 1938, the home that Dora invisioned was considered so successful that the main building was named the Dora Alexander Talley Building.
-Between 1930 and its closure in 1971, Woodmen's Circle was home to over 100 children, and 165 elderly women, who otherwise might have had nowhere else to go.
+By 1938, the home that Dora envisioned was considered so successful that the main building was named the Dora Alexander Talley Building.
+Between 1930 and its closure in 1971, Woodmen's Circle was home to over 100 children and 165 elderly women, who otherwise might have had nowhere else to go.

 This 2010 video from the Herald Democrat, the local Grayson County newspaper, includes interviews with former residents of the Woodmen's Circle Home, who speak about what it was like to live there.

 In 1971, the home was closed, in part for failing to meet local building codes.
 It was purchased shortly afterward by the first of a series of investment groups.

 From 1977 through 1981, the main building was leased to Dr. Ariel Sherman and the Good Shepherd Tabernacle church.
 The local rumor was that this was a Satanist cult, but this was just idle gossip.
 However, in the late '80s, members of the same church had legal difficulties in Oregon regarding the treatment of children.
 (For more on this, see the State of Oregon vs. Dale & Stephanie Tucker.)
 This served to increase the local legend that a child had died in the house and that it was haunted.